 The mixOmics R package is organised into three main parts:

-- Statistical methodologies to analyze high throughput data
+- Statistical methodologies to analyse high throughput data

 - (s)PCA: (sparse) Principal Component Analysis as proposed by Shen and Huang 2008.